 - The three cone types of human vision require 3 components to describe the full color gamut.
 The concept of color can be divided into different aspects: - Brightness visual perception of the radiating or reflected light and dependent on the luminance of the observed object.
 It is, however, not proportional to the luminance itself, instead it is an interpretation subjective to the observer. - Chromaticity objective specification of the color in absence of luminance.
 It consists of two independent components, hue and saturation.
 Chromaticity diagrams depict the visible or reproducible range of colors.
 The standard chart is depicted on the right side. - Hue describes the degree a color matches the perception of red, green, blue, and yellow.
-The hue values are on the boundary of the chromaticity diagram and is usually measured as a degree from the neutral white point (e.g., D65).
-Red corresponds to 0, yellow to 60, green to 120, and blue to 240. - Saturation / Chroma / Colorfulness measure how much the light is distributed across the visual spectrum.
+The hue values are on the boundar of the chromaticity diagram and is usually measured as a degree from the neutral white point (e.g., D65).
+Red corresponds to 0, yellow to 60, green to 120, and blue to 210. - Saturation / Chroma / Colorfulness measure how much the light is distributed across the visual spectrum.
 Pure or saturated colors focus around a single wavelength at high intensity.
 To desaturate a color in a subtractive system (watercolor), one can add white, black, gray, or the hue's complement.
 In the chromaticity diagram, saturation is the relative distance to the white point.
-Relative means in terms of the maximum distance in that direction.
+Relative means in terms of the maximum distance in thet direction.
+Note that are using much for the subtractive system.

+in that direction.
 Note that green is much farther away from white than red and blue.